 Have you ever tried to make ice cream in a bag?
 This awesome little DIY project is perfect to keep the kids busy on a hot summer day!
 (Vanilla is super easy to make but you’ll definitely want to kick the fun up a notch with this Strawberry Ice Cream in a Bag Recipe!)

 Happy Tuesday, I hope everyone had a great Memorial Day Holiday!
-The weather for us has been grey and rainy (thank goodness, we’ve been in a terrible drought.)
-But, with the rain, our Memorial Day plans were cancelled and I had a couple of bored and very unhappy children on my hands.
+The weather for us has been grey and rainy (thank goodness for the rain, we’ve been in a terrible drought.)
+But, with the rain, our Memorial Day plans were canceled and I had a couple of bored and very unhappy children on my hands.
 I really hated having to break the bad news to them, since part of our plans included a sleepover with cousins… (Oh the tears and the drama!)

 Have you ever made ice cream in a bag?